-Awarded to a student who demonstrated faithful witness among the Great Lakes Christian College family with an attitude of service, industry, and humility.
+Awarded to a male and a female student who demonstrated faithful witness among the Great Lakes Christian College family with an attitude of service, industry, and humility.

 Family Life Education Award

 This award is presented to an outstanding Family Life Education major with a 3.5 GPA or higher who demonstrates academic excellence, Christian character, and community service.